idroot45/catetan/_posts/2017-04-04-download-windows-10-iso-without-media-creation-tool.md

 ![](https://mk0intowindows84fvao.kinstacdn.com/wp-content/uploads/2014/06/Create-bootable-Window-ISO-from-USB-step6.jpg)

 Step 9: Finally, click on the Build button (see picture) to begin creating your bootable Windows ISO image file.
 Upon clicking the Build button, three dialog boxes will appear one after another.
 Simply click the Yes button when you see the first dialog, click the OK button when you see the second, and then, click the Yes button again when you see the last dialog.
-Check these images: [image 1](https://mk0intowindows84fvao.kinstacdn.com/wp-content/uploads/2014/06/Create-bootable-Window-ISO-from-USB-step5.jpg), image 2](https://mk0intowindows84fvao.kinstacdn.com/wp-content/uploads/2014/06/ImageBurn4.png), [image 3](https://mk0intowindows84fvao.kinstacdn.com/wp-content/uploads/2014/06/Create-bootable-Window-ISO-from-USB-step9.jpg)
+Check these images: [image 1](https://mk0intowindows84fvao.kinstacdn.com/wp-content/uploads/2014/06/Create-bootable-Window-ISO-from-USB-step5.jpg), [image 2](https://mk0intowindows84fvao.kinstacdn.com/wp-content/uploads/2014/06/ImageBurn4.png), [image 3](https://mk0intowindows84fvao.kinstacdn.com/wp-content/uploads/2014/06/Create-bootable-Window-ISO-from-USB-step9.jpg)

 Once the bootable ISO image is ready, you’ll see “Operation successfully completed” message.